kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/README.md

 > Gemini will help with the document creation, it will generate similar (and rather bland) ideas if you enter the challenge description in verbatim.
 So you are encouraged to experiment with prompts, formatting and leverage other Gemini tools to create documents and presentations with style for the intended audience.
 Your documents will be judged at the end so style points count!

 ## Learning Objectives
-In this hack you will be solving the common business problem of analyzing data and preparing communications for different audiances.
+In this hack you will be solving the common business problem of analyzing data and preparing communications for different audiences.

 By the end of this hack, attendees will be able to:
 - Use Gemini in Docs to analyze and summarize meeting transcripts into project proposals.